Brain Integration & Learning Disorders

-Brain Integration restores the the fully and inherently designed function of brain and other neurological circuitry.
-Thorough neurological integration can have profound effects in the reversal or release of learning difficulties and upon impoved human performance.
+Brain Integration restores the full and inherently designed function of brain and other neurological circuitry.
+Thorough neurological integration can have profound effects in the reversal or release of learning difficulties and upon improved human performance.

 The immature brain lacks the ability to comprehend and respond appropriately to much of the sensory and emotional stimulation that it encounters in its various developmental stages.
 The quality of early sensory stimulation is critical to healthy development.
 (3) However, in our present world environment both brief as well as sustained sensory overload are unfortunately common.
 This often results in neurological data being not only misrouted from its appropriate destination but also resulting in wiring and routing conflicts that remain locked in place.
 (4) The numerous opportunities that the birth and various human environments also offer for oxygen deprivation and toxic stress mean that some percentage of our neurons have suffered death or have been shifted into an indefinite standby mode.
 (5)

 We have eight commissures that operate as high bandwidth cables between the structures contained in each of our bilateral brain hemispheres.
 A certain percentage of these pathways are blocked or compromised in most individuals.
 Between this and data switching (misrouting) issues at several levels of processing most of us are laboring under both delays and loss in neurological data processing with a negative impact on performance.
 These blockages are typically associated with emotionally charged sensory experiences in the past.
 Simply restoring proper hippocampal function and short term memory can produce drastic learning improvements.
 (6)